 All of which are lacking here.
 I will do this workout again, and my complaints are only that it could be improved upon.

-I did enjoy the music and the movements, I would have appreciated more guidance, however.
-I think that after doing the DVD a few more times, I’ll be more comfortable with the moves and able to follow her movements without the instruction, but we’ll see…
+That being said I did enjoy the music and the movements.
+I just would have appreciated more guidance.
+However, I think that after doing the DVD a few more times, I’ll be more comfortable with the moves and able to follow her movements without the instruction, but we’ll see…